Antiarchitect/.dotfiles/README.md

-.rc
+.dotfiles
 ===

-This repo contains all of my default .*rc files like .gemrc .irbrc and many others.
+This repo contains all of my default configuration files like .gemrc .irbrc and many others.